higherkindness/mu-haskell/docs/rpc.md

 Being polymorphic here allows us to run the same server in multiple back-ends.
 Furthermore, by enlarging the set of abilities required for our monad `m`, we can [integrate with other libraries](transformer.md), including logging and resource pools.

-Since you can declare more than one method in a service, you need to join then into a `Server`.
+Since you can declare more than one method in a service, you need to join them into a `Server`.
 You do so by using `(:<|>:)` between each handler and ending the sequence with `H0`.
 In addition to the name of the service, `Server` has an additional parameter which records the types of the handlers.
 Since that list may become quite long, we can ask GHC to write it for us by using the `PartialTypeSignatures` extension and writing an underscore `_` in that position.

 ```haskell
 {-# language PartialTypeSignatures #-}